-The veteran-owned Black Rifle Coffee Company (BRCC) team took their marketing efforts to another level by releasing a new video this week that features an M61 Vulcan Cannon mounted atop a Toyota Prius.
+The veteran-owned Black Rifle Coffee Company (BRCC) team took their marketing efforts to another level with their November 2018 video showcasing an M61 Vulcan Cannon mounted atop a Toyota Prius.
 Yes, you read that right.

 Watch the video below:

-Ryan has wanted to mount an M61 Vulcan to a Prius for more than a decade, according to an exclusive Coffee or Die Magazine feature published this month.
+Ryan has wanted to mount an M61 Vulcan to a Prius for more than a decade, according to an exclusive Coffee or Die Magazine feature published in November 2018.

 He teamed up with weapons restoration experts Hamilton & Sons, as well as shooting and rare equipment curators Battlefield Vegas, to make his vision a reality.

 The Gatling-style M61 Vulcan was previously mounted to a demilitarized F-16 fighter jet, though it is also found in F-18 and F-22 jets.
 It fires 20mm rounds out of six barrels at a rate of approximately 6,600 rounds per minute.